vocasle/NEngine/README.md

 I have started this project to learn internals of game engine.

-I strive to use third party libs as little as possible.
+I have strived to use third party libs as little as possible.
 Because the main goal is to have a firm understanding on how everything works under the hood.

 Well, that was my goal 6 months ago.
 Right now I have a good grasp of core engine subsystems.